secwest/small-c-x64-arm/README.md

 - Exploring self-bootstrapping concepts
 - Teaching compiler construction

-The entire compiler is under 1200 lines of readable C code, making it perfect for study and modification.
+The entire compiler is under 1000 lines of readable C code, making it perfect for study and modification.

 ## Historical Note

-This implementation honors Ron Cain's original Small-C compiler published in Dr. Dobb's Journal #45 (May 1980).
+This implementation honors Ron Cain's original Small-C compiler first published in Dr. Dobb's Journal in 1980 (see Historical Background section above for links to the original articles).
 The original was a groundbreaking achievement - a self-compiling C compiler small enough to type in from a magazine listing.
 This modern version maintains that spirit while targeting contemporary 64-bit systems.

 ## License